DSCI-310-2023/dsci-310-group-04/CODE_OF_CONDUCT.md

 If someone is violating the Code of Conduct in any manner, we ask that it is reported to the project contributors, or the other project contributors if the violator is a contributor themselves.
 Contributors reserve the right to consult with other authorities, such as academic resource staff, in such a situations.

 ## Attribution
-- Adapted from the DSCI 100 CoC
+This Code of Conduct is adapted from the DSCI 100 CoC, available at https://github.com/UBC-DSCI/dsci-100-student/blob/master/CODE_OF_CONDUCT.md.